romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 # Container Orchestration

-Automatically deploying and managing containers is called Container Orchestration.It automates the deployment, management, scaling, and networking of containers.
+Container Orchestration automates the process of deployment, management, scaling, and networking of containers.
 Examples of Container Orchestration Technologies are:
 1. Docker Swarm
 2. Kubernetes
 3. Mesos